Diamond-square algorithm: Artifacts and extensions

 a small linear system motivated by estimation theory, rather than being fixed.
 The Lewis algorithm also allows the synthesis of non-fractal heightmaps such as rolling hills or ocean waves.

 Similar results can be efficiently obtained with Fourier synthesis, although the possibility of adaptive refinement is lost.
-The diamond-square algorithm and its refinements are reviewed in the book.
+The diamond-square algorithm and its refinements are reviewed in Peitgen and Saupe's book "The Science of Fractal Images".